Disneyland On A Budget: 9 Tips To Save You Money

 8. Buy Items In Advance To Avoid High Park Prices

 Taking the time to stop at the Dollar Store or shop online before your visit can help you save a ton of money in the parks.
 There are typical things that guests decide to buy in the spur of the moment.
-Here’s our recommendations to avoid paying high costs on these items!
+Here are our recommendations to avoid paying high costs for these items!

 Here is a list of items that can be wise to buy in advance: